truongghieu/Q_Learning_hk221/README.md

 # Comment
 The best Learning Rate is 0.1 in this case because it converges to a point but the more time we need to train in the first times
 The larger Discount coefficients the more noise in fig but like the Learning Rate we don't need too much time to get the point of convergence
+You can get it clearly in /fig & /fig_discount folder

 # FIG
 Here is two case above <br>